 Answers from Our Experts (1)

-Fresh, superb food is easy to find in Puerto Vallarta — the town is know both for its exceptional seafood and for its eclectic mix of restaurants.
+Fresh, superb food is easy to find in Puerto Vallarta — the town is known both for its exceptional seafood and its overall eclectic mix of restaurants.
 Here are Forbes Travel Guide’s picks for the best spots to eat in the Mexican coastal town:

 1. La Leche.
-Wear all white and you'll blend right in with the minimalist theme at La Leche (the milk) located inside Zona Hotelera Norte.
+Wear all white and you'll blend right in with the minimalist theme at La Leche (The Milk) located inside Zona Hotelera Norte.
 The restaurant is a mod-Victorian hybrid with upscale, fresh cuisine.
 Helmed by chef Alfonso Cadena, the seasonal menu utilizes local ingredients and seafood, and is presented on a chalkboard.
 Don’t miss the choco-mole dessert with caramelized popcorn ice cream.

 5. Teatro Limon.
-Run by an expat couple on a side street of an unassuming north Vallarta neighborhood, Teatro Limon is a small, unassuming place that has become a hotspot for foodies.
-Owner and chef Bruce Byrg crafts his nightly, all-inclusive menu depending on the tastes of his guests.
+Run by an expat couple on a side street of an unassuming north Vallarta neighborhood, Teatro Limon is a small, modest restaurant that has become a hotspot for foodies.
+Owner and chef Bruce Byng crafts his nightly, all-inclusive menu depending on the tastes of his guests.
 The result?
 Wood-fired pizzas, duck prosciutto, trip-tip-wrapped asparagus and sous-vide buffalo.
-Space is extremely limited — the restaurant doubles as Byrg’s home — so reservations are a must.
+Space is extremely limited — the restaurant doubles as Byng’s home — so reservations are a must.